 Typically, sparkling wines are special occasion drinks.
 People serve them to toast an anniversary, a wedding, or a successfully closed deal.
 But have you ever drunk sparkling wine for dinner?
 If you haven’t but are open to new wine experiences, you might want to read about Asti.

-Asti (formerly known as Asti Spumante) is a white sparkling wine from the Piedmont region in Northern Italy.
+Asti (also known as Asti Spumante) is a white sparkling wine from the Piedmont region in Northern Italy.
 It’s sweet in taste with fruity aromas and has a rather low alcohol content.
-It undergoes a specific production process called the “Asti Method” and is subject to strict laws.
+It undergoes a specific production process called the “Asti Method” and is subject to strict wine laws.

 What Is Asti Made From?